LucasGab/OnlineStore-WebDevClassroom/README.md

 Cart Page: User can end and pay a purchase or clean books in cart

+## About the Code and Progress

 ---

-## Comments About the Code
+- [X] Signup
+- [X] Login
+- [X] Cart (partial)
+- [X] Whish List (partial)
+- [x] Orders (partial)
+- [ ] Profile Page
+- [ ] Admin Page

 The projects until now, are partialy functional.
 The project implemented the backend using a mock library called MirageJs.

-Still needs to implement the Cart, Wishes and Checkout page.
+Still needs to implement some cart, wishes, checkout and profile functionalities that needs backend.

-The Signup and Login page are already implemented and functional to test.
+The functionalities Signup,Login and some of wishes and cart page are already implemented and functional to test.
 Can create user, and login into existing accounts.
 The books already can be added to cart, and will be saved on localstorage.

 ---

 ## Test Plan

 The code will be test using jest for unity test and cypress for tests end-to-end.

+### Login

+Already exists a user with:

+email: admin@email.com

+password: admin

+### Signup

+While using on:

+`npm run serve`

+can be created news users on signup page and login with them.

 ---